Scritik/prestui/README.md

 To use PrestUI, you need to include the files into your module.
 Download PrestUI and move the folder in `/views/templates/admin/`

-You also need to include RiotJS since all the components are based on it.
+You also need to include RiotJS+compiler since all the components are based on it.
 You can [download a copy](http://riotjs.com/download/) and include it into the module, or you can [use a CDN](http://riotjs.com/download/).

 You can now include PrestUI like this: